 You’ll need to incorporate all the usual SEO improvements on your site, from strong metadata to speed and responsiveness.
 Search engines use the quality of your website to decide your place in the rankings.
 You can’t afford to shoot yourself in the foot with weak website SEO practices.

 For the best local SEO, you can take a deeper dive.
 Make a list of your local SEO keywords and incorporate them in your site.
-They should feature in content, URLs, and metadata.
+They should feature content, URLs, and metadata.

 Business directories may seem vaguely old-fashioned, but they’re still relevant in the world of modern local SEO.

 Make you populate entries in your local business directories will your full business information — don’t leave any gaps.
 Once you’ve collected your information together, it’s easy to distribute to the various directories out there.